Naouak/MooTools-onHashChange-Event/README.md

 MooTools onHashChange Event
 ===========================

-This is a simply script to add the onhashchange event to browsers that don't already support it.
+This is a simple script to add the onhashchange event to browsers that don't already support it.

 How to use
 ----------